 The permanent exhibit explores the lives and work of John James Audubon and his family within a timeline of world events.
 Three galleries chronicle the Audubon story, including the family's 1810-1819 residency in Henderson, Kentucky.

 Over 200 objects are on display, including artifacts from Audubon's childhood, a complete set of his masterwork, The Birds of America, and many original artworks.
-Pages in the folios are turned every four to six weeks revealing new and exciting images for visitors to see.
+Pages in the folios are turned monthly revealing new and exciting images for visitors to see.